 Athletes and occupational athletes are always on the path to increase performance.
 Whether that is a football athlete training their change of direction to help move past defenders or a law enforcement officer training a handgun draw to improve functionality during an assailant confrontation.
 Performance can be enhanced by increasing the load on the body to elicit an adaptation (Kreher & Schwartz, 2012).
 The load placed on the body can result in an active physiological response and with appropriate recovery, a positive adaptation will result.
 In many cases, training at high levels overtime can be demanding on the body.
 Not just physiologically, but psychologically as well.

 "Train to recover and recover to train."
-Dane Bartz
+Dr. Dane Bartz

 It has been well documented that exercise can produce muscular soreness (Miles & Clarkson, 1994).
 If individuals carry forward an optimal protocol post and after training, muscular soreness should start to reduce due to the superior practices of nutrition, sleep, and hydration.
 Although, at times, individuals experience high levels of muscular soreness which ultimately can be painful.
 This pain or otherwise known as “extreme soreness” can significantly alter physiological and psychological functionality.

 At Linked Fit, we like to separate muscular pain and soreness.
 In our opinion, the word pain should be in the context of trauma that has been produced by an injury.
 When training in pain, it has been shown to alter biomechanics (Swain et al., 2019).
 Swain et al. (2019) were able to determine alterations in range-of-motion in the transverse plane when experiencing seated rotations and gait patterns with dancers with and without low back pain.
 Additionally, Ali and Mehrdad (2018) found that individuals with chronic low back pain significantly altered their rate of force and fatigue with landing performance when compared with participants, not in pain.